BurdaMagazinOrg/thunder-infrastructure/README.md

 When installing the given `composer.json` some tasks are taken care of:

-* Drupal will be installed in the `web`-directory.
+* Drupal will be installed in the `docroot`-directory.
-* Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`web/vendor/autoload.php`).
+* Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`docroot/vendor/autoload.php`).
-* Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`
+* Modules (packages of type `drupal-module`) will be placed in `docroot/modules/contrib/`
-* Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
+* Theme (packages of type `drupal-theme`) will be placed in `docroot/themes/contrib/`
-* Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* Profiles (packages of type `drupal-profile`) will be placed in `docroot/profiles/contrib/`
 * Creates default writable versions of `settings.php` and `services.yml`.
 * Creates `sites/default/files`-directory.
-* Latest version of drush is installed locally for use at `vendor/bin/drush`.
+* Latest version of drush is installed locally for use at `bin/drush`.
-* Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
+* Latest version of DrupalConsole is installed locally for use at `bin/drupal`.
+* Latest version of behat is installed locally for use at `bin/behat`.

-## Updating Drupal Core
+## Updating Thunder

-This project will attempt to keep all of your Drupal Core files up-to-date; the project [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
+This project will attempt to keep all of your Thunder and drupal core files up-to-date; the project [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
 If you customize any of the "scaffolding" files (commonly .htaccess), you may need to merge conflicts if any of your modfied files are updated in a new release of Drupal core.

-Follow the steps below to update your core files.
+Follow the steps below to update your thunder files.

-1. Run `composer update drupal/core`.
+1. Run `composer update burdamagazinorg/thunder`
 1. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.